dreamineering/business-administration/docs/practice-journey/growth/franchise/README.md

 ### Franchisor

 - gain value from lessons learned the hard way
-- greater efficiency for self managed sites
+- greater efficiency for self-managed sites
 - grow revenue without with less debt obligation
 - limit operating risk
 - leverage connections to greater effect

 ### Franchisees

-Can hit the ground running to get their sites off to a great start.
+Franchisees can hit the ground running to get their sites off to a great start.

 - leverage off an existing brand
 - set up business as smoothly as possible